Nursing department awarded Champlin grant for high-fidelity manikin in sim lab

-From its blinking eyes and responsive pupils to its spontaneous breathing and seemingly limitless number of programable illnesses, a highly sophisticated new patient equipped with the latest in medical simulation learning technologies will be moving into Salve Regina’s nursing lab for an extended stay thanks to a $84,621 grant from The Champlin Foundation.
+From its blinking eyes and responsive pupils to its spontaneous breathing and seemingly limitless number of programmable illnesses, a highly sophisticated new patient equipped with the latest in medical simulation learning technologies will be moving into Salve Regina’s nursing lab for an extended stay thanks to a $84,621 grant from The Champlin Foundation.

 The new SimMan 3G Plus is upgraded with many features not available in older 3G manikin models, including heightened realism and new learning bundles detailing a myriad of real-life medical scenarios.
 It will be capable of representing a diverse array of patients with interchangeable face skins, articulating limbs for improved clinical utility, and will allow for students to use real clinical devices to assess and monitor vital signs, heart sounds, breath sounds, administer medications, evaluate patient response to treatment and more.